GSI-HPC/openssh-container-login/README.md

 ```

 `ForceCommand` executes the script [sshd_container.sh][02] to consume this
-environment variable, validates its input and lunches a container during `ssh`
+environment variable, validates its input and launches a container during `ssh`
 login.
+Administrators customize the behavior of the login script via a
+default configuration file [sshd_container][01]:

 File                          | Description
 ------------------------------|-----------------------------------